xaviervalarino/portfolio/README.md

 Templates are written in [Pandoc's HTML template language](https://pandoc.org/MANUAL.html#templates).
 It's limited, but gets the job done.

 ### Content Files
-Content files are written in Markdown with YAML front-matter
+Content files are written in Markdown with YAML front-matter.

 ##### Front-Matter
 Along with template filename, front-matter can include paths to an additional YAML metadata file and Pandoc Lua filter.
 Filenames must be full paths from project root.